Zombies

 Ghouls are

-advanced forms of regular zombies.
-They're described as legendary evil beings
+an advanced form of your everyday zombie.
+They're described as legendary evil

-that feed on human corpses.
-Other than their slightly different appearance,
+beings that feed on human corpses.
+Despite a slight difference in appearance,

-their method of attack mimics that of regular zombies--needless to say, they'll
+a ghoul's method of attack mimics that of a regular zombie; that is, ghouls

 The rarely seen